Thank you for your interest in Happy Dog Agility

 The puppy track is for puppies 12 weeks to 8 months.

 The Puppy 1 class is designed for all puppy owners who want to teach their puppies how to behave in a human world.
 Puppies are like a clean canvas upon which to paint.
 Giving them the right start in training and socializing will result in a wonderful and well behaved family companion.
-For owners who choose to continue with their puppy training, you may go into the foundation clicker class or proceed with agility training.
+For owners who choose to continue with their puppy training, you may go into the obedience clicker class or proceed with agility training.
 Just a word of caution about agility training: We at Happy Dog Agility are VERY careful about growing puppies.
 We only do skills and equipment that are age appropriate!
 We do not ask young dogs to do the full height obstacles, to jump higher than their elbows, to bend around jumps or weave poles until they are old enough.
 However, there is so much that young dogs can learn about the sport of agility while they are still very young.
 It’s great fun for handlers and puppies alike!
 All puppies must be current on their vaccinations.

 - Puppy 1